Ernest Dubac

 Ernest Dubac (15 February 1914 – 27 February 1985) was a Croatian and Yugoslav professional football player and football manager.

 Club career

 Born in Osijek, Dubac started his career with Hajduk Osijek before moving to JŠK Slavija Osijek.
 In 1937, he joined BSK Belgrade where he became one of the best centre-backs in the country and became a regular in the national team.
 He played for BSK until 1941 and won the 1938–39 Yugoslav Championship.

 When World War II started in Yugoslavia, he moved to HŠK Građanski Zagreb in the Croatian First League in 1941.
 He was champion of the Independent State of Croatia with Građanski in 1943, with whom he finished his career a year later.

 International career

-Dubac played 14 games for the Yugoslav national team, making his debut in a 1–0 home win against Poland in Belgrade on 3 August 1938.
-He then joined the Independent Croatian national team in 1941, playing all 15 games which the team played during World War II.
+Dubac played 14 games for the Yugoslavia national team, making his debut in a 1–0 home win against Poland in Belgrade on 3 August 1938.
+He then joined the Independent Croatia national team in 1941, playing all 15 games which the team played during World War II.